IngoSchelterUBT/BTevalSpec/readme.md

   ./BTevalSpec.py [<gen-opt>] rm <exlist>

-    Remove <exlist> from the list of excitations, where exlist is a comma-separated list of excitation labels, e.g., S1,S2,S3 Instead, you can also remove teh excitation manually from eval.yaml.
+    Remove <exlist> from the list of excitations, where exlist is a comma-separated list of excitation labels, e.g., S1,S2,S3 Alternatively, you can also remove the excitation manually from eval.yaml.
 --------------------
 ```